Arya-S-Patil/Make-your-own/README.md

 #  Make Your Own

-Make Your Own is a collection of DIY hardware and embedded systems projects — all in one place.
-These open-source builds are perfect for anyone looking to get hands-on experience with electronics, firmware development, and product design.
+Make Your Own is a collection of DIY hardware and embedded systems projects that I am trying to build — all in one place.
+These open-source builds are perfect for anyone looking to get hands-on experience with electronics, firmware development,PCB and product design.
-Here in this repository we aim to demystify the workings of commonly used electronics by attempting to make our own versions of these everyday devices.
+Here in this repository I aim to demystify the workings of commonly used electronics by attempting to make our own versions of these everyday devices.
-We want to keep on adding more projects with time.
+I want to keep on adding more projects with time.

 ---